Table of Contents

 Legal custody involves making decisions that will have far-reaching effects on the child’s upbringing.
 This includes decisions relating to the child’s education, healthcare, and religion.

-If only one parent is entitled to make these decisions, that parent will have sole legal custody, but if both parents are entitled to be involved in making these decisions, the parents will have joint legal custody.
+If only one parent is entitled to make these decisions, that parent will have sole legal custody.
+If both parents are entitled to be involved in making these decisions, the parents will have joint legal custody, meaning both parents will make all key decisions together.

 What is physical custody?

-Physical custody, while separate from legal custody, relates to which parent the child will physically live with on a daily basis.
+Physical custody relates to which parent the child will physically live with on a daily basis.
+It’s further split into two categories - sole physical custody or joint physical custody

-Joint physical custody on the other hand will involve the child moving back and forth between their parent's homes.
+Joint physical custody, on the other hand, will involve the child moving back and forth between their parent's homes.
+Although this seems like the fairest option, because this can be quite disruptive for the child it’s not always considered the best option.

-Sole custody is where only one parent has both physical and legal custody of the child.
+Sole custody (sometimes referred to as ‘Full Custody’) is where only one parent has both physical and legal custody of the child.
 In England and Wales, the mother and father usually have equal rights over a child.

-It is only in exceptional circumstances that sole custody will be awarded, for instance:
+It is only in exceptional circumstances that sole custody will be awarded, for instance where the other parent:

 What is joint custody?

-Joint custody can be in the form of joint legal custody, joint physical custody, or even both joint legal and physical custody, wherein both parents are involved in aspects of the child’s life.
+Joint custody can be in the form of joint legal custody, joint physical custody, or even both joint legal and physical custody, where both parents are involved in all aspects of the child’s life.

 What do judges look for in child custody cases?

-The primary consideration for judges in the UK is the best interests of the child, regardless of the inclinations of the parents.
+The primary consideration for judges in the UK is the best interests of the child, regardless of what the parents want.

-Other considerations may include who the primary caregiver is upon examining the history of parenting, the parents’ personality, and temperament.
+Other considerations may include determining who the primary caregiver is when they examine their parenting history, the parents’ personality, and their temperament.

-Additionally, the child’s physical, mental and emotional needs, and the child’s preferences if they are around 12 years of age and capable of understanding the situation.
+Additionally, the child’s physical, mental and emotional needs, and the child’s preferences (if they are around 12 years of age and capable of understanding the situation) will be taken into consideration.

-Judges will examine these factors meticulously, in order to make the order of child custody that would be the most beneficial to the child’s wellbeing.
+Judges will examine these factors meticulously to make sure the child custody order would be the most beneficial to the child’s wellbeing.

 Contact Us